tritonlmk/Advanced-Lane-Lines/writeup_template.md

 #### 1. This process will calibrate the camera in orderto make the picture reflects the real words better.

-The code for this step is contained in the first code cell of the IPython notebook located in "./LaneLines_finding.ipynb"
+The code for this step is contained in the first three code cell of the IPython notebook located in "./LaneLines_finding.ipynb"

 It start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here assumes the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time when all chessboard corners in a test image are successfully detected.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
 And `imagepoints` could be found using `cv2.findChessboardCorners` function.